Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Related Work

 \textbf{Confidential Computing.} There are many encryption schemes that allow computations on encrypted data.
 Both Fully Homomorphic Encryption (FHE)~\cite{gentry2009fully} and Secure Multi-Party Computation (MPC)~\cite{cramer2015secure} support additions and multiplications on encrypted data and hence can be used to execute any computation in the encrypted domain.
-However, FHE requires large CPU overhead and MPC large bandwidth overhead.
-Searchable Symmetric Encryption (SSE)~\cite{curtmola2006searchable} allows searching encrypted text databases efficiently, although revealing some information with each query.
+However, these computations must be represented as arithmetic/boolean circuits, which can be highly inefficient in some cases.
+Moreover, FHE requires large CPU overhead and MPC large bandwidth overhead.
+Searchable Symmetric Encryption (SSE)~\cite{curtmola2006searchable,ferreira2013searching,ferreira2018muse} allows searching encrypted text databases efficiently, although revealing some information with each query.
 Oblivious RAM (ORAM)~\cite{stefanov2018path} eliminates this leakage, but at the cost of high bandwidth overhead.
 SSE has also been used to encrypt graphs and perform shortest distance queries~\cite{meng2015grecs,ghosh2021efficient}.
 This is somehow similar to our approach; however, performing static analysis on a DCFG is different from performing a shortest-distance query on a graph, so an original approach had to be designed to solve our problem.